kodecocodes/vt_android_mvvm/v1/for_instructor/12-data-binding-2.markdown

 ## Demo

-In CreatureViewModel, wrape the name property with ObservableField, and give it a default value of an empty String.
+In CreatureViewModel, wrap the name property with ObservableField, and give it a default value of an empty String.

 ```kotlin
 var name = ObservableField<String>("")
 ```

-In updateCreature(), we need to use get() on the name, and use the ElvisOperator to handle null values.
+In updateCreature(), we need to use get() on the name, and use the Elvis Operator to handle null values.

 ```kotlin
   fun updateCreature() {